felipejoglar/android-dev-challenge/articles/lesson-02-project-sunshine.md

 <img src="https://github.com/fjoglar/android-dev-challenge/blob/master/assets/images/git-github-logo.png" width="350" align="right" hspace="10">

-Git and GitHub are two powerfull tools for us developers, knowing how to use this .
+Git and GitHub are two powerfull tools for us developers, knowing how to use this is a really good point to grow fast, experiment, and keep track of all of our work.

 Git is a *Version Control System* (VCS) that lots of developers use to collaborate with others, ensure every line of code ever written on a project is saved.
 One of the many git features is that every git directory has a full history of what happened while we can still have many code versions in different places.
 This allows us to go back in time to whatever state of our project we have commited.